 If your organisation chooses to hire an external consultant for the implementation of ISO 27001, you will only be required to focus on reviewing and approving the documentation.
 DataGuard can act as your external consultant in such a situation.

-How much time is needed for initial implementation?
+How much time is needed for the initial ISO 27001 implementation?

 Once you start your ISO 27001 certification journey, you may find yourself spending the most time on the ‘planning’ and ‘doing’ phases of implementation.
 For example, you may spend your time familiarising yourself with the certification, assembling an in-house or external team to start the process, and work alongside that team to conduct the initial gap analysis.